SenHe/uavdvsm/README.md

 ![picture](res_sta.png)
 Comparison of the activation map in vgg-16 and resnet-18 after fine-tuning, top row is the image and activation maps from vgg-16 after fine-tuning, bottom row is the groud truth saliency map and activation maps from resnet-18 after fine-tuning
 ![picture](res_vgg.png)

+If you find this code useful in your research, please consider citing:

+@inproceedings{he2019understanding,
+  title={Understanding and Visualizing Deep Visual Saliency Models}, author={He, Sen and Tavakoli, Hamed R and Borji, Ali and Mi, Yang and Pugeault, Nicolas}, booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition}, pages={10206--10215}, year={2019}
+}